Miami Hurricanes football: The U

 The Miami Hurricanes football program has been the subject of two widely viewed documentaries.
 In 2009, The U, developed by Miami-based studio Rakontur was released and aired as part of ESPN's 30 for 30 film series.

 According to the filmmaker, the University of Miami chose not to be involved in the project, and denied the film crew access to former coach Randy Shannon, former athletic director Paul Dee, or former university president Tad Foote.

-The film features the rise of the University of Miami football program beginning in the 1980s and through the early 1990s during which the University of Miami won three national championships (1983, 1987, and 1991) followed by the program's subsequent fall from various national scandals related to the program and team, including player crimes and drug usage and privileges provided players through Luther Campbell's "pay for play" scheme in which the rap star reportedly paid University of Miami players for major hits and plays.
+The film features the rise of the University of Miami football program beginning in the 1980s and through the early 1990s during which the University of Miami won three national championships (1983, 1987, and 1991) followed by the program's subsequent fall from various national scandals related to the program and team, including player crimes and drug usage and privileges provided players through Luther Campbell's alleged "pay for play" scheme in which the rap star reportedly paid University of Miami players for major hits and plays.
 The film addresses the controversial and pioneering nature of the University of Miami football program rise and fall during this era.

 The film was pre-screened on the University of Miami campus on December 10, 2009, with only two student athletes attending.
 Two days later, however, it aired globally on ESPN following the Heisman Trophy award ceremony, drawing 2.3 million viewers and setting a record for the largest audience ever for an ESPN 30 to 30 episode.